-- Bank Loans: Underwritten using specific collateral.
+- Bank Loans: Many times underwritten by requiring specific collateral.
 A lien on assets + a personal guarantee

 - Equipment Financing: Equipment as collateral + a personal guarantee

-- OnDeck Loan: Doesn’t require specific assets for collateral—a general lien on business assets + a personal guarantee
+- OnDeck Term Loan: Doesn’t require specific assets for collateral—a general lien on business assets is required + a personal guarantee

 A business loan from OnDeck allows many healthy businesses that don’t have assets that could be used for collateral to successfully apply for a loan.